clcollins/epaper-pi-ex/README.md

 $ cp piday.service ~/.config/systemd/user
 $ systemctl --user enable piday.service
 $ systemctl --user start piday.service

+# Enable lingering, to create a user session at boot
+# and allow services to run after logout
+$ loginctl enable-linger $USER
 ```

 The script will output to the systemd Journal, and the output can be viewed with the `journalctl` command